Paying your rent

 Direct Debit is a simple and convenient way to pay regular outgoings like your rent, especially with the changes to benefits.
 Payments are taken automatically, weekly or monthly – on a date you choose, so you don’t have to worry about falling behind with your bills.
 Once setup, you can relax safe in the knowledge that you won’t forget those important payments.

-We’ve recently made some changes to our payments line to make the process easier and quicker for you.
-It’s an automated line so all you need is your AllPay ID number and your payment card of choice.
+The Payments line has also changed to make the process easier and quicker for you.
+Lines are now open 8am to 8pm seven days a week.
+There is also an automated line; all you need is your AllPay ID number from your Easy pay rent card and your payment card of choice.
 Call us on 01952 217111 and pay today!

 What does the rent cover?

 The rent you pay for your home covers the costs of building, maintaining, repairing and improving the properties we own, as well as managing the properties.